|

 Some avid fans explain how this was a reference to Star Wars:

-Tim Harrod: "Yak Face" is the one action figure never sold in America,
+Tim Harrod: "Yak Face" is the one action figure never sold

 only on overseas markets, and stateside collectors pay through the